uscreen/dev-service/README.md

 │   │   └── redis.yml
 │   │
 │   └── nginx/default.conf
+│       ├── conf.d
+│       │   └── default.conf
+│       └── ssl
+│           └── README
 │
 └── yarn.lock
 ```

+### Running

+Before running the services you should ensure that the used ports (see below) are not occupied by other applications or services running locally on your computer.

-Start all services with `service start`, stop them with `service stop`.
+Start all services with `service start`.
+You can run `service list` to see the stats of the started services.

+By default, the started nginx service returns `Hello World` when called via `curl localhost`.

+Stop the services with `service stop`.

 ## API